SFTMix: Elevating Language Model Instruction Tuning with Mixup Recipe

 \section{Conclusion}

-In this paper, we propose SFTMix, a novel recipe for elevating LLM instruction tuning, without relying on well-curated SFT datasets.
-We observe that LLMs exhibit uneven confidence distributions across the semantic representation space.
-Because confident examples are prone to overfitting and unconfident ones are harder to generalize, we argue that data with different confidence levels should play distinct roles in instruction tuning.
-Building on this motivation, we first derive an LLM's confidence from its training dynamics and partition the SFT dataset into confident and unconfident subsets of equal size.
-We then interpolate between these subsets to bridge the confidence gap and introduce a Mixup-based regularization to facilitate learning on these additional, interpolated examples.
-In this way, SFTMix propagates supervision signals across confidence regions and encourages linearity over a smoother decision boundary between these regions.
-This process attenuates the risk of overfitting in confident examples and enhances generalization in unconfident ones.
-Extensive empirical results in both instruction-following and domain-specific SFT tasks demonstrate that SFTMix outperforms the conventional NTP paradigm across various LLM families and SFT datasets of different sizes and qualities.
-Our in-depth analyses across six directions further highlight that SFTMix integrates seamlessly with data selection methods, adapts well to compute-constrained scenarios, and scales effectively to broader applications.
+In this paper, we propose SFTMix, a novel recipe for elevating LLM instruction tuning.
+We observe that LLMs exhibit uneven confidence distributions across the semantic space, and argue that data with different confidence levels should play distinct roles in tuning.
+To this end, we partition an SFT dataset into confident and unconfident subsets, interpolate them to bridge the confidence gap, and introduce a Mixup-based regularization to facilitate learning.
+Extensive experiments show that SFTMix outperforms the conventional NTP paradigm across diverse LLM families and SFT datasets.
+Our analyses further highlight its versatility and scalability.
+Applying dynamic scheduling to Mixup regularization and extending it to LLM pre-training are promising directions for future work.